Alabastron with the "Mistress of the Animals"

 (Ancient Greece )

 The main motif on this alabastron (perfume and oil vessel) shows a winged female figure in a black and red peplos (a long dress with short sleeves) decorated with incised lines.
-Her red face is in profile, her black hair falls upon her shoulders, and she wears a polos (a type of crown or headdress).
-Her wings are formed of red and black diagonal bands that, with the incised lines, create the effect of feathers.
+Her red face is in profile, while her black hair falls upon her shoulders.
+She wears a polos (a type of crown or headdress).
+Her wings are formed of red and black diagonal bands that are articulated with incised lines to create the effect of feathers.
 She grasps the neck of a red and black swan in each hand.
 The figure is a "Mistress of the Animals," or Potnia Theron, a female deity commonly associated with the goddess Artemis, displaying her power over animals.

 Provenance